 Beliefs and Definitions

 “Agnostic” in normal usage today means “don’t know” or having an open mind about religious belief, especially the existence of God.
-It can also mean something much firmer: that nothing is known, or can possibly be known, about God or supernatural phenomena, and that it is wrong to claim otherwise.
-That is the original meaning of the word, and 19th century “agnostics” lived their lives atheistically in practice – that is, without any reference to any concepts of gods or the supernatural.
+It can also mean something much firmer: that nothing is known, or can possibly be known, about God or supernatural phenomena, and that it is wrong of people to claim otherwise.
+That is the original meaning of the word, and 19th century “agnostics” lived their lives atheistically in practice – that is, without any reference to any concepts of gods.

 “Atheist” includes those who reject a belief in the existence of God or gods and those who simply choose to live without God or gods.
-Along with this will usually go disbelief in the soul, an afterlife, and all other religious beliefs.
+Along with this often, but not always, go disbelief in the soul, an afterlife, and other beliefs arising from god-based religions.

-“Freethinker” is used of those who reject authority and tradition in matters of all belief, including religious belief, preferring to think for themselves.
-It was a very popular term in the 19th century and is still used in some European countries by non-religious organisations to describe themselves.
+“Freethinker” is an old-fashioned term, popular in the nineteenth century, used of those who reject authority in matters of belief, especially political and religious beliefs.
+It was a very popular term in the 19th century and is still used in different languages in some European countries by non-religious organisations to describe themselves.
+For example, although

 “Humanist” is used today to mean those who seek to live good lives without religious or superstitious beliefs.
 A humanist may embrace all or most of the other approaches introduced here, and in addition humanists believe that moral values follow on from human nature and experience in some way.
 Humanists base their moral principles on reason (which leads them to reject the idea of any supernatural agency), on shared human values and respect for others.
 They believe that people should work together to improve the quality of life for all and make it more equitable.
 Humanism is a full philosophy, “life stance” or worldview, rather than being about one aspect of religion, knowledge, or politics.